 \section{Introduction}

-The ANITA collaboration have reported \cite{Gorham:2016zah,Gorham:2018ydl,Gorham:2020zne} observation of two anomalous events that appear to be energetic cosmic showers emerging from the Earth with large exit angles.
+\exclude{ The ANITA collaboration has reported \cite{Gorham:2016zah,Gorham:2018ydl,Gorham:2020zne} observation of two anomalous events that appear to be energetic cosmic showers emerging from the Earth with large exit angles.
 We overview the corresponding events below in details.
 We also highlight some difficulties in interpretation of these events in terms of the standard model (SM) physics and in terms of beyond-the-SM (BSM) physics.
 Specifically, some BSM explanations were proposed exclusively with a single goal to explain the observed ANITA anomalous events (AAEs).

-In the present work we advocate an alternative idea that the ANITA anomalous events could be a direct consequence of the axion quark nugget (AQN) model which was invented long ago without any relation to the ANITA observations.
-Rather, it was invented to to explain the observed similarity between the DM and the visible densities in the Universe, i.e. $\Omega_{\rm DM}\sim \Omega_{\rm visible}$ without any fitting parameters.
-Nevertheless, we will argue in this work that the observations \cite{Gorham:2016zah,Gorham:2018ydl,Gorham:2020zne}, including the frequency, intensity and time duration of the radio pulses can be explained in terms of the upward (Earth-emergent) AQN events.
-It is important to emphasize that the relevant parameters of the model have been fixed long ago for completely different purposes in a very different context in dramatically different systems, without any references to the ANITA anomalous events.
+In the present work, we are exploring a new possible explanation for these anomalous events by advocating an alternative idea that the ANITA anomalous events could be a direct consequence of the axion quark nugget (AQN) model which was invented long ago without any relation to the ANITA observations.
+Rather, it was invented to to explain the observed similarity between the DM and the visible densities in the Universe, i.e. $\Omega_{\rm DM}\sim \Omega_{\rm visible}$ without any fitting parameters. \Red{should be ``without fine tuning'', there are fitting parameters} Nevertheless, we will argue in this work that the observations \cite{Gorham:2016zah,Gorham:2018ydl,Gorham:2020zne}, including the frequency, intensity and time duration of the radio pulses can be explained in terms of the upward (Earth-emergent) AQN events. \exclude{ It is important to emphasize that the fundamental parameters of the model such as an average size of the nuggets $R$ and their average baryon charge $\la B\ra$ have been fixed long ago for completely different purposes in a very different context in dramatically different systems, without any references to the ANITA anomalous events.